 - A pus-filled abscess near the treated tooth

 Getting a proper diagnosis for a failed RCT is crucial so that a proper remedy can be provided.

 The best option with the highest success rate is re-treatment since disinfecting the canal can prevent painful symptoms.
 In some cases, the endodontist might perform an extraction or even an Apicoectomy wherein the root is accessed by cutting the gums.
 Either way, a failed root canal is completely treatable.

 People used to associate root canal treatment with a lot of pain, but modern technology has made this procedure safe, easy, and pain-free to preserve the natural tooth.
 If you ever face any pain or discomfort in your teeth, you should seek medical help immediately.

 What is the best Hospital for Root Canal Treatment

 City Dental Hospital

 City Dental Hospital is a leading Dental Implant Clinic in Gujarat, India.
-We focus on providing the very best treatment & protocols for dental implant solutions, full smile makeovers, crowns & bridges almost with all other specializations of dentistry with our expert team & facilities.
+We focus on providing the very best treatment & protocols for dental implant solutions, full smile makeovers, crowns & bridges almost all other specializations of dentistry with our expert team & facilities.